Essential Checklist to Get More Visitation Time with Your Child in California

 #4: Don’t Get Discouraged

 Raising a child is a marathon, not a sprint.
 Just because you may have supervised visitation or limited parenting time right now doesn’t mean you should throw your hands up in defeat.
 If you keep being an excellent parent, following your court order, and effectively co-parenting, you will provide the family court everything it needs to be able to grant you more time with your child.

-    Try to Reach an Agreement to Get More Visitation Time with Your Child without Going to Court
+#5: Try to Reach an Agreement Outside of Court to Get More Visitation Time with Your Child

 If you are in the fortunate situation where your relationship with your co-parent is amicable and you are on peaceful terms, approach your co-parent and attempt to come up with a child custody and visitation agreement on your own.

 Generally, the best way to co-parent a child is for parents to work together to come to an agreement or modify a custody arrangement outside of court.
-This helps prevent a long, expensive court battle and makes the parenting plan easier to follow.
+This helps prevent a long, expensive court battle with experienced custody attorneys and makes the parenting plan easier to follow.